h2oai/h2o-meetups/2017_03_22_Toronto_Intro/README.md

 If you would like to try H2o in the simplest possible manner (i.e. without Python, using only H2o's "point-and-click" *Flow* interface), then you will need the following software:

 * [64-bit Java](https://java.com/en/download/manual.jsp)
-* [H2o Java jar](http://h2o-release.s3.amazonaws.com/h2o/rel-ueno/1/index.html) (Download and Run Tab)
+* [H2o Java jar](http://h2o-release.s3.amazonaws.com/h2o/rel-ueno/1/index.html) (*Download and Run* Tab)

 ***

 #### [Sample data](data)

 Please download the data before before attending the meetup in case internet is not available at the meetup venue.
-You can do so by clicking on the link to the data set in the [folder](data) and clicking download OR you can clone this repository using git.
+You can do so by clicking on the link to the data set in the [data folder](data) and clicking download OR you can clone this repository using git.
----